 Cats are unique little creatures that we love and adore.
 They tend to have some very peculiar behaviors in many aspects of their existence.
 It’s beneficial to understand feline behavior, especially if you share your life with cats.
 One awkward question that comes up is, why do cats scream when mating?

 Not only are cats vocal during the actual act of mating, but females can also be vocal throughout the entire process of being in heat.
+Cats scream while mating due to the specific anatomy of the male cat’s penis, causing discomfort to female cats.
+Mating is what induces ovulation in cats, and the intense and often loud vocalizations are a way to attract the mate in the first place.
 We’ll investigate the courtship and mating of cats to best answer the question.

 Heat Cycle

-Not all females make the loud vocalization when in heat, called trilling, but most do.
+Not all females make the loud vocalization when in heat, but most do.
 Females can begin heat cycles as young as 4 months of age.
-Breeding season for cats is all year round and a female will typically go into heat every 2-3 weeks until she is either spayed or becomes pregnant.
+Breeding season for cats is generally from January to late fall in the Northern Hemisphere, and a female can typically go into heat every 2 to 3 weeks until she is either spayed or becomes pregnant.

 Mating

-When a male cat is lured in by a female through scent and vocalizations, the mating process will begin.
-The reason why there is so much screaming during the mating process is that male cats have a barbed penis that is very painful for the female to endure.
+When a male cat finds the female cat in heat through scent and vocalizations, the mating process will begin.
+The reason why there is so much screaming during the mating process is that male cats have a barbed penis, also called penile spines, that is very painful for the female to endure.

 After mating is complete, which is typically under a minute, the female tends to act aggressively toward the male, likely due to the discomfort she endured.
-The male will typically leave the female alone until she starts vocalizing to attract him or another male to mate again.
+The male will typically leave the female alone until she settles down, and he may attempt to mate her again.

-Once the male has left, the female will go back and forth between grooming herself, rolling around, and trilling again.
-Most females will want to mate at least 3 to 4 times over a 1-to-2-day span and may mate with several suitors over this period and it is not uncommon for a litter of kittens to be fathered by different males.
+Once the male has left, the female will go back and forth between grooming herself, rolling around, and may vocalize again.
+Most females will mate at least three to four times over a 1- to 2-day span and may mate with several suitors over this period.
+It is not uncommon for a litter of kittens to be fathered by different males.

 Spaying and Neutering Cats

 It is very important to note that spaying and neutering your cats is an important responsibility of a cat owner.
 There is currently a crisis when it comes to the homelessness of domesticated pets around the world.
-In the United States alone, 1.5 million dogs and cats are euthanized each year, 860,000 of those being cats.
+In the United States alone, 920,000 dogs and cats are euthanized each year, 530,000 of those being cats.

 Medical Benefits

-A female cat will likely live a much longer and healthier life if spayed before her first heat cycle.
-Having her spayed will help prevent breast tumors and uterine infections that are typically malignant, especially in cats.
+- A female cat has a better chance to live a much longer and healthier life if spayed before her first heat cycle.
+Having her spayed will help prevent breast tumors, infectious diseases, injuries from cat fights, uterine infections that will seriously impact the health and welfare of your cat, or even road traffic accidents due to less or no roaming.

 Behavioral Benefits

-Intact male cats are very likely to mark their territory by spraying strong-smelling urine all over your house.
-It’s best to neuter them as soon as possible to avoid this behavior, as it can continue after being neutered.
+- Intact male cats are very likely to mark their territory by spraying strong-smelling urine all over your house.
+It’s best to neuter them as soon as possible to avoid this behavior, as in some cases, it can continue after being neutered.

-By spaying a female cat, she will not go into heat.
-As discussed, females can have varying behavior while in heat, but cats usually go into heat four to five days every two to three weeks unless spayed or pregnant.
-By having them spayed, you will avoid the vocalizations, obnoxious behavior, and spraying of urine during heat.
+- By spaying a female cat, she will not go into heat.
+As discussed, females can have varying behavior while in heat, which lasts on average around 7 days, although it can be anywhere from 1 to 21 days, and it can repeat every few days to 3 weeks unless spayed or pregnant.
+By having them spayed, you will avoid the vocalizations, changes in behavior, and spraying of urine during heat.

 When Can I Spay/Neuter My Cat?

-It is typically considered safe to spay or neuter kittens as early as 8 weeks of age.
-It’s important to avoid urine spraying from males marking their territory and heat cycles in females, which each typically start around 4 to 5 months of age.
+It is typically considered appropriate to spay or neuter kittens at the age of 4 to 6 months, depending on their size, health, and individual circumstances.
+It’s important to avoid urine spraying from males marking their territory and heat cycles in females, which each typically start around 4 to 5 months of age, but may be later depending on the breed size and climate.

 Adopting straight from a rescue or shelter is a wonderful option that will ensure your new cat is spayed or neutered before coming home.

 We now know that the reason cats scream during mating is due to the barbed reproductive organs of the male causing physical discomfort for the female.
-Occasionally, the males will reciprocate with vocalizations in response to this as well.
+Occasionally, the males will reciprocate with vocalizations in response to any aggression they may experience from the female cat during mating, but also in order to attract the female in the first place.

 It’s vital to have your cats spayed or neutered unless you are a reputable breeder.
-It will not only save the female from the pain of breeding but has many other benefits.
-We all must do what we can to prevent homeless pet populations and mass euthanasia of our companion animals.
+It will not only save the female from the pain of breeding but has many other health benefits.
+We all must do what we can to prevent homeless pet populations and mass euthanasia of abandoned and unwanted animals.